ericinlinux/100-days-of-code/r1-log.md

 ### R1D6
 Coding for data analysis in Python today.
 Creating selection criteria for the nodes and building the notebooks for data analysis.

+### R1D7
+Understanding some code in NetLogo and starting to create a code in Python to simulate spread of behavior in a network.

+### R1D8
+Building the tables with the necessary information to initiate the agents and the connections.
+Connectios is done, and agents need some more work.